-The general consensus among domestic relations attorneys is that that most motions trying to ban or control the other party’s behavior based upon Covid-19 fears are not going to get very far in the courts right now.
+The general consensus among domestic relations attorneys is that most motions trying to ban or control the other party’s behavior based upon Covid-19 fears or social distancing are not going to get very far in the courts right now.
 Attorneys all over Colorado have been inundated with calls from frantic clients about parenting time and exchanges, only to tell the concerned parents they must follow court orders absent agreement or modification from the court.

 Who Gets The House In A Divorce Anyway?

 While we cannot speak for New York, Rhonda Stein’s motion would likely not get very far in a Colorado divorce case, but it is possible in some circumstances to keep one spouse out of the house.
 Generally speaking, unless a restraining order is in place or there is other good cause, Colorado judges are reluctant to issue emergency orders excluding a spouse from the marital home.
 At a temporary orders hearing, the court may hear evidence as to which spouse should live in a house temporarily while the divorce is proceeding, but those hearings happen months after the case starts, and afford both spouses due process.